vinscom/glue/README.md

 # Glue
 Proven and opinionated programming, and configuration model for java based applications.
-Similer to Spring Framework, but, it goes one step ahead and uses a configuration system whichis easy to manage complex configuration.
+Similar to Spring Framework, but, it goes one step ahead and uses a configuration system which is easy to manage complex configuration.

 ## What is Glue ?
 You will use Glue for same reason you will use Spring (dependency injection) in your application.
 But, in case of Glue, few concepts are implemented to make your life much easier from DevOps point of view.